brown-band/website/pages/centennial.md

 Brown also wrote a [lovely article detailing the event](https://www.brown.edu/news/2024-11-14/brown-band).

-#### Alumni Ice Show, TBD (Mid February)
+#### Alumni Ice Show, Saturday March 1st, 7pm

 Find your skates burried in your closet and take to the ice with the world's first Ice Skating Band!
-Alumni are welcome to join the band for our annual Alumni Ice Show in mid February!
+Alumni are welcome to join the band for our annual Alumni Ice Show against the Harvard Crimson!

 #### University Commencement 2025, May 2025